yutao3/LISTER/README.md

 - **Deep learning**:
   `torch`, `torchvision`, `diffusers`, `transformers`
 - **Other**:
-  Internet access (for downloading LROC NAC unless you already have them), sufficient disk space (tens of GB for data + models), and a CUDA-capable GPU (strongly recommended for inference).
+  Internet access (for downloading LROC NAC unless you already have them), sufficient disk space (~30 GB for pre-trained models), and a CUDA-capable GPU (strongly recommended for inference).

 ---